 Reduce the importance you give to appearance

 When I give my workshops on decluttering clothes, the first fear that comes up, before thinking about one’s own boredom, is “What will people think if I’m ‘always dressed the same way’?”.
 I’ve got the scoop: most people won’t notice that you’ve got less than 100 clothes instead of 500.
-Who will?
-Why bother, they’ve got nothing better to do?
+Even if they did… Why bother, they’ve got nothing better to talk about?
+Too bad for them!

 The important thing is to feel good in your clothes, and in line with your values!